Retirement Planning in Canada 2026: Common Mistakes to Avoid

 Mistake 7: Poor Investment Decisions

-How to Avoid These Mistakes
+How to Avoid These Retirement Mistakes

-- Start retirement planning early
+- Start retirement planning as early as possible

-- Use RRSP and TFSA properly
+- Use RRSP and TFSA accounts effectively

-- Invest consistently
+- Invest consistently over time

-- Review your plan regularly
+- Review your retirement plan regularly

 Conclusion